enasequence/read_docs/faq/cohort-subs-guide.rst

 can be created and given their own identifiers, and reference can be made back to the sample from which they were derived by using its top-level sample identifier.

+For example, in this diagram example, the top-level sample (#1) is linked to various child samples which hold information for data in multiple databases:

 .. image:: images/linked_samples.png
    :width: 600
    :alt: diagram showing BioSample relationships and data types